Frequently Asked Questions

 Is my neck causing my shoulder / arm pain?

-Yes, quite possibly.
-Arm or shoulder pain often originates from the neck, even if your neck itself feels fine.
-Physiotherapists can assess whether the cause is nerve compression (radiculopathy) or referred pain from tight muscles or irritated joints.
+We can assess whether the cause is nerve compression (radiculopathy) or referred pain from tight muscles or irritated joints.

 As a guide, any pain on top of the shoulder, or radiating down below the elbow is suspicious for being neck-related.